bbauska/W3Cx-5of5/README.md

 learning and cognitive, neurological, physical, speech, and visual disabilities.
 Some examples of Web accessibility features include:

--   **Captions** on audio and multimedia content for people who are hard of hearing;
+-   <b>Captions</b> on audio and multimedia content for people who are hard of hearing;

--   **Clear and consistent layout** for people with learning and cognitive disabilities;
+-   <b>Clear and consistent layout</b> for people with learning and cognitive disabilities;

--   **Keyboard support** for people with physical disabilities and do not use a mouse;
+-   <b>Keyboard support</b> for people with physical disabilities and do not use a mouse;

--   **Text alternatives** for people with visual disabilities and using screen readers;
+-   <b>Text alternatives</b> for people with visual disabilities and using screen readers;

 <h4>Web accessibility benefits people with and <b>without</b> disabilities</h4>